lizhangray/IDBDehaze/Readme.md

     '--model_name', help="Set the name to model file, model files shoud be placed in 'model' floder”

-    '--downsample_factor', help="Set upsacle factor form ['1','0.5','0.25'],'1' means no any downsample to input and diractly output orianl size of the input image”
+    '--downsample_factor', help="Set upsacle factor form ['1','0.5','0.25'],'1' means no any downsampling to input and diractly output orianl size of the input image”

 4. The results are saved in the "result" folder.